-John Doe (D.O.B.: 10/XX/2017) (Makinley Charnski, mother) TO: Maurice Vann, respondent father Within 30 calendar days after receiving this Summons and the Petition for Appointment of Guardian of Minor, you must file a written response.
-If you refuse to attend the hearing or to defend by filing a written response, the Court may enter a default guardianship order appointing the Petitioner(s) as legal guardians and take any other action that is authorized by law.
-A Petition for Appointment of Guardian of Minor has been filed in this Court in which it is represented that you are a parent or legal guardian of the child(ren) named above.
-The Petition includes a request for the Court to appoint a guardian for Pursuant to Administrative Order No. 14-0004, effective August 4, 2014, legal counsel, parties, and their respective witnesses shall be present in the courthouse at least fifteen (15) minutes prior to any proceeding.
+TO: Dwight Vest A Petition for Appointment of Guardian of Minor has been filed in this Court in which it is represented that you are a parent or legal guardian of the child(ren) named above.
+The Petition includes a request for the Court to appoint a guardian for the child(ren) named above.
+Within 30 calendar days after receiving this Summons and the Petition for Appointment of Guardian of Minor, you must file a written response.
+If you refuse to attend the hearing or to defend by filing a written response, the Court may enter a default guardianship order appointing the Petitioner(s) as legal guardians and take any other action that is authorized by Pursuant to Administrative Order No. 14-0004, effective August 4, 2014, legal counsel, parties. and their respective witnesses shall be present in the courthouse at least fifteen (15) minutes prior to any proceeding.
 NOTICE: Violation of this Order is Subject to Proceedings for Contempt of Court Pursuant to Salt River Community Code Section 6-42.
-The Court May Find the Parent, Guardian or Custodian in Contempt for Failure to Appear at a Court Hearing or For Failure to Follow Court Orders.
-CLERK OF COURT - SALT RIVER PIMA-MARICOPA COMMUNITY COURT
+The Court May Find the Parent, Guardian or Custodian in Contempt for Failure to Appear at a Court Hearing or For Failure to Follow Court CLERK OF COURT - SALT RIVER PIMA-MARICOPA COMMUNITY COURT 2022 BULK TRASH SCHEDULE Please begin placing items at the roadside the week before your scheduled zone pick up date.
+If unable to place items by the roadside due to ditch, please call (480) 362-5600.
+COLLECTION DAYS